 From the Back Cover

 Have you ever seriously wondered why our planet is oozing and dripping with diseases, terrorism, racism, wars, crime, politics, business headaches, and 1001 other problems?
-Or why famous businesses suddenly take a nosedive from riches to rags?
-And are you baffled by the unexplained collective silence of the benevolent Gods from all our rival religions?
-If it is a big YES, then don't waste time seeking answers from any reputed experts, enlightened professors, top economists, or by reading their superb bestsellers.
-And also avoid those eminent Nobel laureates, Pulitzer Prize winners, top economists, eloquent politicians or any influential world leaders, in case you accidentally bump into them.
+Or felt shocked by famous businesses suddenly taking a nosedive from riches to rags?
+Or baffled by the unexplained collective silence of the benevolent Gods from all of our rival religions?
+If it’s a big YES, then don’t waste time seeking answers from any reputed experts, enlightened professors, top economists, or by reading their superb bestsellers.
+Also, avoid those eminent Nobel laureates, Pulitzer Prize winners, top economists, eloquent politicians, or any influential world leaders, in case you accidentally bump into them.
 They will only make your doubts worse with their spellbinding theories.
 However, if you are desperate to clear your nagging doubts then you should ask the Cosmic Machiavelli because,

 1. He is the only brilliant person in the entire universe who knows the correct reasons for the chaos and problems on earth, and also why our world’s movers and shakers can do nothing about it.